beelleau/sebastian/README.md

   -h, --help    Show this help menu
-  -d DIR        Specify the top level directory to search from -i DIR        Ignore a specific directory from results (repeatable) -l            Only list git repos, and skip default action
+  -d DIR        Specify the top level directory to search from -i DIR        Ignore a specific directory from results (repeatable) -b            Print git repos and their 'branch -a' output -l            Only list git repos, and skip default action
 ```